Team-BHP > Motorbikes

 Ah, the typical dilemma - R3 Vs N300!
 Sounds very much like myself lol.
 Ninja is a great choice no doubt.
 Squad-E definitely did their magic!
 Happy for you.
 Now, enjoy the A-grade engine refinement.

-V.Max is online now (2) Thanks
+V.Max is offline (2) Thanks

 Old 13th September 2024, 10:28 #5